 Dr. Ely is an active performer, clinician, and adjudicator.
 He has performed with a variety of ensembles at state, regional, and national conferences including: National MENC Conference; College Band Director's National Association Conference; Music Educators National Conference; World Saxophone Congress; North American Saxophone Alliance; and the Utah Music Educators Association Professional Development Conference.
 He most recently performed A Sudden Change in the Consistency of Snow by Peter Swendsen at the 2008 Society for Electro-Acoustic Music in the United States (SEAMUS) Conference in Salt Lake City, Utah.

-to be released in 2009.
-Dr. Ely has held offices at the state and national levels as well, including the Utah Higher Education Research Chair, Utah State CMENC Chair, and Western Division Chair of CMENC.
-He received a Superior Achievement Award in Music Education from the Utah Music Educators Association in 2003-04.
+Dr. Ely presents regularly at national and state conferences and has several publications to his credit.
+His book entitled Dictionary of Music Education: A Handbook of Terminology co-authored with Amy E. Rashkin, Esq. is now available through GIA Publications.
+Dr. Ely and Ms. Amy Van Deuren are currently working on a two-volume book set that focuses on wind instrument pedagogy entitled Wind Talk: A Complete Guide to Understanding and Teaching Woodwind and Brass Instruments.
+Wind Talk will be released in June, 2009.
+Dr. Ely has held offices at the state and national levels as well, including: the Utah Higher Education Research Chair, the Utah State CMENC Chair, and the Western Division Chair of CMENC.
+He received a Superior Achievement Award in Music Education from the Utah Music Educators Association in 2003-2004.
 Prior to university teaching, Dr. Ely was Director of Bands in the Ross County Public School System in Ohio where he taught elementary, junior high, and senior high instrumental music.